huybk213/audio_ip_adf/examples/korvo_du1906/README.md

 idf.py build
 ```

-### Downloading
+### Flash

-Download application with make
+Download application with Make:
 ```bash
 make flash ESPPORT=PORT
 ```
-Or if you are using cmake
+Or if you are using CMake:
 ```bash
 idf.py flash -p PORT
 ```